 There are two check boxes in this area.
 None, either or both may be checked.
 The options are:

 - Channel ON turns Preview OFF - Preview ON turns Channel OFF

 Auto-Start Timer

-When this box is checked, the count-up timer will start when the channel is turned ON.
+When this box is checked, the count-up timer will start when the channel is turned ON (timer function only supported in DESQ).